ForestAdmin/agent-nodejs/docs/datasources/provided/mongoose.md

 The mongoose data source allows to import collections from a mongoose instance.

+In order to make everything work as expected, you need to install the package `@forestadmin/datasource-mongoose@beta`.

 {% tabs %} {% tab title="agent.js" %}

 ```javascript